BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 SHOW hba_file;
 ```

-Open the `postgresql.conf` file in a text editor to inspect it.
+Open the `Postgres.conf` file in a text editor to inspect it.
 Note that it is heavily commented — the default values are shown next to each parameter name.

 **Step 2 — Query the current parameter settings via SQL:**